Tiramisu-Compiler/tiramisu/README.md

     make run_tutorial_01

 This will compile and run the code generator and then the wrapper.

 #### Run Tests

-To run all the tests
+To run all the tests, assuming you are in the build/ directory

     make test